Astronomical interferometer: Modern astronomical interferometry

 Astronomical interferometry is principally conducted using Michelson (and sometimes other type) interferometers.
 The principal operational interferometric observatories which use this type of instrumentation include VLTI, NPOI, and CHARA.

 Current projects will use interferometers to search for extrasolar planets, either by astrometric measurements of the reciprocal motion of the star (as used by the Palomar Testbed Interferometer and the VLTI), through the use of nulling (as will be used by the Keck Interferometer and Darwin) or through direct imaging (as proposed for Labeyrie's Hypertelescope).

 Engineers at the European Southern Observatory ESO designed the Very Large Telescope VLT so that it can also be used as an interferometer.
 Along with the four 8.2 m unit telescopes, four mobile 1.8-metre auxiliary telescopes (ATs) were included in the overall VLT concept to form the Very Large Telescope Interferometer (VLTI).
 The ATs can move between 30 different stations, and at present, the telescopes can form groups of two or three for interferometry.

 When using interferometry, a complex system of mirrors brings the light from the different telescopes to the astronomical instruments where it is combined and processed.
-This is technically demanding as the light paths must be kept equal to within 1/1000 mm over distances of a few hundred metres.
+This is technically demanding as the light paths must be kept equal to within 1/1000 mm (the same order as the wavelength of light) over distances of a few hundred metres.
 For the Unit Telescopes, this gives an equivalent mirror diameter of up to 130 m, and when combining the auxiliary telescopes, equivalent mirror diameters of up to 200 m can be achieved.
 This is up to 25 times better than the resolution of a single VLT unit telescope.

 The VLTI gives astronomers the ability to study celestial objects in unprecedented detail.
 It is possible to see details on the surfaces of stars and even to study the environment close to a black hole.
 With a spatial resolution of 4 milliarcseconds, the VLTI has allowed astronomers to obtain one of the sharpest images ever of a star.
 This is equivalent to resolving the head of a screw at a distance of 300 km.

 Notable 1990s results included the Mark III measurement of diameters of 100 stars and many accurate stellar positions, COAST and NPOI producing many very high resolution images, and Infrared Stellar Interferometer measurements of stars in the mid-infrared for the first time.
 Additional results include direct measurements of the sizes of and distances to Cepheid variable stars, and young stellar objects.